 Norton, who now lives on 11 acres in Kent, mixes freelance design work with commissions.
 “Pigs, goats, I’m open to anything,” she says with a smile.

 Theo Ganz Studio is located at 149 Main St., in Beacon.
 It is open from noon to 5 p.m. on Saturdays and Sundays, or by appointment.
-Call 917-318-2239.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Call 917-318-2239.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.